atk4/dsql/docs/expressions.rst

 .. php:method:: render()

-    Converts expression object to a string.
+    Converts :php:class:`Expression` object to a string.
 Parameters are replaced with :a, :b, etc.

 Internal Methods